 Make initial diagnosis with a urea breath test or stool antigen assay; if endoscopy is being done for other reasons, analyze biopsy samples using a rapid urease test or histologic staining.

-Give treatment to eradicate the organism in patients with complications (eg, ulcer, cancer); a typical regimen includes a proton pump inhibitor plus two antibiotics (eg, clarithromycin plus either amoxicillin or metronidazole) or quadruple therapy in areas that have high resistance rates to clarithromycin.
+Give treatment to eradicate the organism in patients with complications (eg, ulcer, cancer); a typical regimen includes quadruple therapy in areas that have resistance rates to clarithromycin of > 15% or a proton pump inhibitor plus two antibiotics (eg, clarithromycin plus either amoxicillin or metronidazole).

 Confirm cure using a urea breath test, stool antigen test, or upper endoscopy.